Originally published in July 2016. Updated July 2019

 There are a plethora of online tools that help you to stay organized and manage your social media marketing from one place.
 You can pause to do a quick search for the term Social Media Publishing Tools to figure out your options first.
 Demo these available tools, especially the free ones (Zoho Social, Buffer, Hootsuite, and Everypost).

-I like using Zoho Social and Hootsuite because both platforms allow me to do “social media listening” using their streams / monitoring.
+I like using Zoho Social and Hootsuite because both platforms allow me to do “social media listening” using their streams/monitoring.
 Many people like that Buffer tells you the best times to publish based upon your history and that it connects with other platforms, which Zoho Social can do as well.
-Everypost is unique because it’s ability to create your own RSS feed within it and search for content on YouTube, Pinterest and Instagram.
+Everypost is unique because it’s the ability to create your own RSS feed within it and search for content on YouTube, Pinterest, and Instagram.

 When you schedule time for social media, take into account the time you need to brainstorm, organize, write content, review it, and schedule it.
 My recommendation on timing is to allow one day a week (such as Friday morning) to write and schedule content for the following 5-7 days.
 On the other days of the week, just do a quick check-in to review if anyone made a comment, reply, etc so that you respond.